Short Term Business Loans

 While every lender will need to do their due diligence in order to make sure your business satisfies their lending criteria and you can afford to pay back the loan, businesses will generally be able to take out short term business loans from as little as a few thousand dollars all the way up to hundreds of thousands.

-Your short term business loan FAQs answered
+Short term business loan FAQs answered

 Is there anything I should be aware of before I start my application?

-Whether your business is large or small, your lender will take a number of factors into consideration during the application and approvals process, and you may need to provide a range of information:
+Your lender will take a number of factors into consideration during the application and approvals process, and you may need to provide a range of information:

-Business eligibility: Some lenders will have different eligibility requirements, like having been in business for a minimum of 6 months or having a minimum annual turnover (e.g. $100,000).
+• Business eligibility.
+Some lenders will have different eligibility requirements, like having been in business for a minimum of 6 months or having a minimum annual turnover (e.g. $100,000).

 What could cause my loan application to be rejected?